Attachment and Mental Health: Understanding Attachment Disorders

 If you or someone you know is or might be living with a substance use disorder, please contact the Substance Abuse and Mental Health Services Administration (SAMHSA) at 1-800-662-HELP (4357).

-Borderline personality disorder
+Borderline personality disorder and mental health

-Another theory that explains the “I hate you, don’t leave me” paradox is that your partner is managing borderline personality disorder.
-In fact, clinical theorists suggest that having an unhealthy attachment style is one of signs of borderline personality disorder.
-They claim that the symptoms of ambivalent, avoidant, or disorganized unresolved attachment styles are commonly seen in those with a borderline personality disorder.
+Another theory that explains the “I hate you, don’t leave me” paradox is that your partner is experiencing borderline personality disorder.
+In fact, clinical theorists suggest that having an unhealthy attachment style is one of the signs of borderline personality disorder.
+They claim that the symptoms of ambivalent, avoidant, or disorganized unresolved attachment styles are commonly seen in those with borderline personality disorder.
 Other signs of borderline personality disorder include fear of abandonment, a pattern of unstable relationships, impulsiveness, risky behavior, and mood swings.
 In fact, those with this disorder can have periods of intense anger, rage, and fighting, alternating with feeling hopeless, empty, and depressive symptoms.

 You can get a bit more insight into the conundrum of borderline personality disorder by reading the "I Hate You — Don’t Leave Me” book written by Dr. Jerold J. Kreisman and Hal Straus.
 This is an excellent book for someone trying to understand the complicated relationship of loving someone with a borderline personality disorder.
 They give you some tips on how to tell whether you or your loved one has a borderline personality disorder, what you can do to defuse the situations that arise, and where to go when you need help.
 This book by Dr. Jerold J. Kreisman and Hal Strauss can be incredibly helpful for understanding the borderline personality.
 The following is an excerpt from the book: